Being Seen, Being Heard: Witnessing

 When a relationship ends, men often carry grief in silence — between anger, numbness and fatherhood.
 This piece explores how to face loss without armour, and stay present through the pain.

 Affairs don’t just break promises.
 They rip through trust, identity, and love itself.
-In Nyon, Lausanne & Online, I help couples face betrayal and decide what survives.
+In Nyon, Lausanne & Online, I provide a steady, English-speaking space to face the truth of betrayal and choose what comes next.

 You crossed a line — not just in your relationship, but in yourself.
 This post explores what it means to face an affair honestly, without excuses, and decide who you want to become next.